MeVisLab/examples/mevislab.github.io/content/tutorials/basicmechanisms.md

   * Green modules are OpenInventor modules, they enable visual 3D scene graphs.
   * The brown modules are called macro modules.
 Macro modules encapsulate a whole network in a single module.

 To condense our filter into one single module, we will now be creating a macro module out of it.
-To do that, right-click on the group-title and select *Convert To Local Macro*.
+To do that, right-click on the group title and select *Convert To Local Macro*.
 Name your new macro module and finish.
 You just created a local macro module.
 Local macro modules can only be used in the network they were created in.

 ![Convert to Local Macro](/images/tutorials/basicmechanics/BM_21.png "Convert to Local Macro")
 ![Your first Local Macro](/images/tutorials/basicmechanics/BM_22.png "Your first Local Macro")